ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 ~~This specification will appear soon - by March 6 at the latest.
-When it is ready and announcement on Canvas will be sent.~~ This part is now partial credit.
+When it is ready and announcement on Canvas will be sent.~~ This part is now extra credit.
 You can find it [here](Hwk_04_Programs_as_Data_Extra_Credit.md).